 A Pastor must give one month’s written notice if he intends to resign.
 The time limit of a Pastor’s resignation or dismissal is subject to lesser time if both the Pastor and the Board of Elders by mutual agreement provide otherwise.

 Section 6 – Lay Elders

 Recommendations to fill the office of Lay Elder shall be requested once a year from all church members.
-A Nominating Committee consisting of at least five (5) church members shall be appointed by the Board of Elders, who will also designate a chairman of the committee.
-This committee shall review all nominations and determine each nominee’s qualifications.
-Members of the Nominating Committee may be nominees, but no committee member shall nominate himself.
-A proposed slate of nominees prepared by the Nominating Committee shall then be submitted to the Board of Elders for their review and comment.
+The Board of Elders shall review all nominations and determine each nominee’s qualifications.
 The Board shall then approve, disapprove, or amend the list of nominees.
 The Secretary shall publicly post the nominees approved by the Board at least three (3) weeks prior to the annual meeting of the Church.
 At this meeting, the slate of nominees shall be presented to the members to affirm the decision of the Elders.
 If the slate of nominees is affirmed the newly elected Elders shall assume office immediately.
 Each Lay Elder shall serve until the next annual meeting.

 Section 7 – Vacancies